Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

-In the first stage of the algorithm (see~\cref{subsec:2mincut}), as stated above the goal is to obtain an instance $\inst'$ of \gdpcfull\ so that there is an optimal solution $Z'$ to $\inst'$ that is an $st$-cut of $G'$ of minimum cardinality.
+Let us sketch the proof of Lemma~\ref{lem:2mincut}.
 As $\karc+\kclause \leq 2k\maxarity^2$, each of these integers can be correctly guessed with high probability.
 We may assume that $\karc >\lambda_G(s,t)=\abs{\corecutG{Z}{G}}$; if not, we may either output a trivial \no-instance or proceed with the current instance $\inst$ as the desired instance.
-When $Z\setminus \corecutG{Z}{G}\neq \emptyset$, this is because there is a clause $p\in \pairs$ that is violated by $\corecutG{Z}{G}$ and some of the extra edges in $Z\setminus \corecutG{Z}{G}$ are used to separate an endpoint (called an \emph{active vertex}) $v$ of $p$ from $s$ to satisfy $p.$ Note that if we added a path $P$ from $v$ to $t$ while staying on the $t$-side of $Z$ then any arc of $Z$ that serves to separate $v$ from $s$ would now (by definition) belong to $\corecut{G+P}{Z}$.
-Even though we cannot do this directly, since we cannot sample an active vertex with high enough probability, i.e. $1/f(k,b)$ for some $f$, we are able to sample a {\sl monotone} sequence of vertices $u_1,\ldots , u_\ell$ with high probability in the following sense: There exists a unique active vertex $u_a$ among the sequence, and all vertices before $u_a$ are reachable from $s$ in $G-Z$ and all others are unreachable from $s$ in $G-Z$.
+When $Z\setminus \corecutG{Z}{G}\neq \emptyset$, this is because there is a clause $p\in \pairs$ that is violated by $\corecutG{Z}{G}$ and some of the extra edges in $Z\setminus \corecutG{Z}{G}$ are used to separate an endpoint (called an \emph{active vertex}) $v$ of $p$ from $s$ to satisfy $p.$ Note that if we added a path $P$ from $v$ to $t$ while staying on the $t$-side of $Z$ then any arc of $Z$ that serves to separate $v$ from $s$ would now (by definition) belong to $\corecutG{G+P}{Z}$.
+Even though we cannot do this directly, since we cannot sample an active vertex with high enough probability, i.e. $1/f(k,b)$ for some $f$ (which would be necessary for an FPT overall success probability and running time bound), we are able to sample a {\sl monotone} sequence of vertices $u_1,\ldots , u_\ell$ with high probability in the following sense: There exists a unique active vertex $u_a$ among the sequence, and all vertices before $u_a$ are reachable from $s$ in $G-Z$ and all others are unreachable from $s$ in $G-Z$.
 Once such a sequence is sampled, the $st$-path visiting (only) $s,u_1,\ldots, u_\ell,t$ in order is added as soft arcs, each forming a singleton bundle of weight $W+1$, and we increase the budgets $k$ and $W$ to $k+1$ and $2W+1$ respectively.
 Let $\inst'$ be the new instance.
 Then $Z':=Z\cup \{(u_{a-1},u_a)\}$ (where $u_0=s$) is a solution to $\inst'$ violating at most $k+1$ bundles with weight at most $2W+1$.
-The key improvement here as above is that $u_a$ is connected to $t$ with a directed path in $G-Z'$, implying that at least one of the extra edges in $Z\setminus \corecutG{Z}{G}$ used to cut $u_a$ from $s$ (in addition to $(u_{a-1},u_a)$) is now incorporated into $\corecutG{Z'}{G'}$, thus the value $\abs{Z\setminus \corecutG{Z}{G}}$ strictly drops in the new instance.
+The key improvement here as above is that $u_a$ is connected to $t$ with a directed path in $G-Z'$, implying that at least one of the extra edges in $Z\setminus \corecutG{Z}{G}$ used to cut $u_a$ from $s$ (in addition to $(u_{a-1},u_a)$) is now incorporated into $\corecutG{Z'}{G'}$, thus $\abs{Z\setminus \corecutG{Z}{G}} > \abs{Z' \setminus \corecutG{Z'}{G'}}$.
 After performing this procedure of ``sampling a (monotone) sequence then adding it as an $st$-path" a bounded number of times, we get a \yes-instance that has an $st$-mincut as an optimal solution with high enough probability.